- What are real-time payments?

 ACH is a batch-based system optimized for recurring or predictable transactions:

-- Best for payroll, subscriptions, vendor invoices
+- Best for payroll, subscriptions, and vendor invoices

 - Settlement time is within 1–3 business days (or same-day ACH at higher cost)